AliyahAira/StatePatternSW/README.md

 public class AccountTest(){
 	public static void main (String[] args){

   Account myAccount = new Account("1234", 10000.0); //set acct to active state myAccount.activate(); // displays "Account is already activated!"

         //Suspend the account
    myAccount.suspend(); //displays "Account is suspended!"

     //Activate the account
    myAccount.activate() //displays "Account is activated!"

 		//Deposit to the account
-	myAccount.deposit(1000.0);// update balance and displays account number and
+   myAccount.deposit(1000.0);// update balance and displays account number and current balance.
-         // current balance.
 Call the toString() method in deposit().

          //Withdraw to the account
    myAccount.withdraw(100.0);// update balance and displays account number and
          // current balance.
 Call the toString() method in withdraw().

 		//Close the account()
-		myAccount.close()  //displays "Account is closed!"
+  myAccount.close();  //displays "Account is closed!"

 		//Activate the account
-		myAccount.activate() // Displays "You cannot activate a closed account!"
+   myAccount.activate(); // Displays "You cannot activate a closed account!"

 		//Suspend the account
-		my.Account.activate() // Displays " You cannot suspend a closed account!"
+   myAccount.activate(); // Displays " You cannot suspend a closed account!"

 		//Withdraw to the account
-myAccount.withdraw(500.0);// Show message "You cannot withdraw on a closed account!".
-Call the toString() to show current balance and account number.
+   myAccount.withdraw(500.0);         // Show message "You cannot withdraw on a closed account!".
+Call the toString() to show current
+                                  balance and account number.

 		//Deposit to the account
    myAccount.deposit(1000.0);// Show message "You cannot deposit on closed
                          //account!".
 Call the toString() to show current balance and account number.
 }
 }